TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

     percentage=round(total/data.shape[0]*100,2)
     return pd.concat([total,percentage],axis=1,keys=['Total','Percentage'])
 ```
-Missing_values creates a tabel, that shows every column, the amount of missing values and the percentage in relation to
+Missing_values creates a table, that shows every column, the amount of missing values and the percentage in relation to
 the whole dataset.

 ```